 Lastly, 'Faux' Leather is entirely synthetic and made from PVC and other chemical compounds.

-The low price, mass leather furniture manufacturers, are VERY GOOD at marketing these HORRIBLE leather imitators with very misleading terminology.
+The manufacturers of low-price, mass-leather furniture are VERY GOOD at marketing these HORRIBLE leather imitators with very misleading terminology.

-We recommend TOP Grain leathers when purchasing a new leather sofa and especially avoid any Bonded or Faux Leather furniture pieces.
+We recommend TOP Grain leathers when purchasing a new leather sofa and especially avoid any Bonded or Faux Leather sofas.

 One key thing I should mention is that you NEED to analyze the materials from the retailer if considering any furniture purchase.

-Let's get back to how we tell the difference between a real or fake leather couch.
+Let's return to how we tell the difference between a real and fake leather couch.

-There are three main ways to test whether a natural leather sofa is real or not.
+Here are five ways to test whether a natural leather sofa is real or not.

 A Real Leather Sofa Has An Indistinguishable Smell

-Leather is a material used for thousands of years, and the smell it emits can be considered one of its best qualities.
+Leather is a material used for thousands of years, and its smell can be considered one of its best qualities.

 I have heard, however, that some manufacturers will spray their furniture with artificial scents that mimic the smell of real leather, so beware of something using an artificial fragrance.